Background

 SNMP (161/UDP) is open, which is handy, but also exposes a lot of information about the system.
 Evaluate if you really need SNMP to be opened, and close it via firewall rules otherwise.
 My attempts to use the SNMP RCE trick were unsuccessful, which doesn’t mean that it doesn’t work - again, I was on vacation… :)

-Chaining CVE-2023-39807 and CVE-2023-39809 gets you from an unauthenticated remote position to an authenticated administrator with full shell rights.
-While this is the most obvious chain, solely using one of both CVEs for lateral movement inside the network also makes sense.
-Password reusage is still a huge problem and is aided by the cleartext nature of the passwords used in iBSG.
+Combining CVE-2023-39807 and CVE-2023-39809 enables an attacker to escalate from an unauthenticated remote position to an authenticated administrator with full shell access.
+While this is the most apparent chain, utilizing either CVE alone for lateral movement within the network is also feasible.
+Password reuse remains a significant issue, exacerbated by the cleartext nature of passwords in iBSG.

 Conclusion